MikeTaylor/scottkit/manual/reference.md

 both the tunnel item and the tunnel room to have the name `tunnel`.

-Apart from its name, an item is defined by its location and possibly by a "getdrop" name - see below.
+Apart from its name, an item is defined by its location and possibly by a name by which it's called when getting or dropping it - see below.

-### %item
+### item

-	%item rubies
-	*Pot of RUBIES*
+	item rubies "*Pot of RUBIES*"

-Creates a new item whose name is the word immediately after the `%item` directive, on the same line.
-The following line is the description of this item, which is what the player sees.
+Creates a new item whose name is the word immediately after the `item` directive, on the same line.
+The following string is the description of this item, which is what the player sees.
 (The name is used only as an identifying tag.)

-If the item name begins with an asterisk (`*`) then it is considered to be a treasure: it, along with any other treasures, must be deposited in the treasury (see below) in order to win the game.
+If the item description begins with an asterisk (`*`) then it is considered to be a treasure: it, along with any other treasures, must be deposited in the treasury (see below) in order to score points.
 The asterisk is displayed to the user; traditionally, another asterisk appears at the end of treasure descriptions, but this is not enforced.

-### %at
+### at

-	%at chamber
+	at chamber

-By default, each item starts the game in the last room defined before its `%item` directive; this means that sequences like the following do The Right Thing:
+By default, each item starts the game in the last room defined before its `item` directive; this means that sequences like the following do The Right Thing:

-	%room lake
-	*I'm on the shore of a lake
+	room lake "*I'm on the shore of a lake" item water "water"
-	%item water
-	water
-	%item fish
+	item fish "*GOLDEN FISH*"
-	*GOLDEN FISH*

 However, in some cases, it may be convenient to define items at some other point in a ScottKit file - for example, some authors may prefer to list all rooms together, then all items together.
-In such cases, an item may be relocated to its correct starting room by providing a `%at` directive followed by the name of that room:
+In such cases, an item may be relocated to its correct starting room by providing a `at` directive followed by the name of that room:

-	%room lake
-	*I'm on the shore of a lake
+	room lake "*I'm on the shore of a lake" room meadow "sunny meadow"
-	%room meadow
-	sunny meadow
-	%item water
-	water
+	item water "water"
-	%at lake
+	at lake

-Items defined earlier in the ScottKit file than the first `%room` directive are by default not in the game when it starts (though they may subsequently be brought into the game by DROP actions or similar - see below.)
-This can of course be changed with `%at` directives, since here as everywhere else, forward references to rooms that have not yet been defined are OK.
+Items defined earlier in the ScottKit file than the first `room` directive are by default not in the game when it starts (though they may subsequently be brought into the game by DROP actions or similar - see below.)
+This can of course be changed with `at` directives, since here as everywhere else, forward references to rooms that have not yet been defined are OK.

-### %nowhere
+### nowhere

-	%nowhere
+	nowhere

 Conversely, when defining an item that should not initially be in play, it may be convenient to place the definition at a point in the ScottKit file that places it in a room.
-In this case, the `%nowhere` directive can be used to start it off out of play.
+In this case, the `nowhere` directive can be used to start it off out of play.
 This is particularly useful if, for example, an item initially in play is later to be replaced by one that is initially absent:

-	%room stump
-	damp hollow stump in the swamp
+	room stump "damp hollow stump in the swamp" item wbottle "Water in bottle:
-	%item wbottle
-	Water in bottle
-	%item ebottle
+	item ebottle "Empty bottle"
-	Empty bottle
-	%nowhere
+	  nowhere
 	  # will come into play when water is drunk

-(Actually, `%at` and `%nowhere` are synonyms, so it's possible to include commands like "`%at`" alone to start an item out of play, and "`%nowhere stump`" to start it in the room called `stump`, but this would be a bit perverse, now, wouldn't it?)
+(Actually, `at` and `nowhere` are synonyms, so it's possible to include commands like "`at`" alone to start an item out of play, and "`nowhere stump`" to start it in the room called `stump`, but this would be a bit perverse, now, wouldn't it?)

 ### %getdrop